Due to the current pandemic the Clan Macpherson Museum will be closed until further notice.

 The museum is located at the junction of the A86 Fort William Road and B9150 Perth Road, open 1 April to 31 October.
 Monday-Saturday 10.00am-5.00pm; Sunday 12.00pm-5.00pm.
 You can follow this link to Bing maps to aid you in getting directions or you can go to this page to get detailed instructions for travelling to see us by car, train, bus or cycling.

-An appointment may be made to visit out of normal hours by special arrangement with the Curator.
+Subject to the Curator's availability, an appointment may be made to visit out of normal hours by special arrangement.
 Admission is free, but donations in the collection boxes are most welcome.
 Assisted Wheelchair Access is certified by Visit Scotland.
 Disabled facilities include access, parking and toilets.
 The entire exhibition is at ground floor level.
 Arrangements to view items not on display may be made by prior appointment with the Curator.

 For those who cannot get to Newtonmore, an 'electronic' representation of the physical Museum (the MEM, or Macpherson Electronic Museum) is available in virtual mode from this page.
 Its principal purpose is to permit the Clan Macpherson members living in far-flung places around the globe to learn more about their heritage.